j-k-projects/coolnotesandnotebooks/README.md

 # A Collection of Cool Notes and Notebooks

 This repository serves as a place to collect interesting notes, Jupyter Notebooks, and other resources that may be useful, interesting, or fun.
+In addition to general organization, this respository will provide useful practice for working with `github` and learning the ways of version control.

 ## Notebooks